jacksonslibrary/Studying-Journey/README.md

 - The value of automation balanced with manual exploration.
 - The significance of clear, structured reporting.

-I'll continue adding to this section as I discover more insights during my learning process.

 ## Contributing or Feedback
-If you have any feedback, suggestions, or resources that might help me on this journey, feel free to reach out via GitHub Issues or submit a pull request.
+If you have any feedback, suggestions, or resources that might help me on this journey, feel free to reach out via creating an issue.